-High blood levels of Serum TSH, or thyroid-stimulating hormone (thyrotropin), indicate hypothyroidism.
-TSH is produced in the pituitary gland.
-Blood levels of TSH rise when the thyroid gland does not produce enough thyroxine.
+The pituitary gland in the brain produces TSH.
+Blood levels of TSH rise when the thyroid gland does not produce enough of the T4 hormone, sometimes called thyroxine.

 Medications and supplements that may affect levothyroxine absorption include:

 Without treatment, Hashimoto’s thyroiditis can lead to a number of complications.
+These include:

-- High cholesterol
+- high cholesterol

 The issue may have links with Hashimoto’s encephalitis, inflammation of the brain that causes confusion, seizures, and jerking of the muscles.
 However, it is not clear whether there is a direct link or how the two may be related.